sjbennett123/polarlarp/content/Modules/strange_alchemy/_index.md

 **Written by:** Chris Colland

 **Reviewed by:** Scott Bennett

-**Brief**: The Forge is a central part of Stonewood, without the metalworking of this town would vanish and an art would be lost.
-If the Bloody Fist learn the secrets of Stonewood Metallurgy, it will very dangerous indeed for the townsfolk
+ **Brief**: The Bloody Fist have taken over the Alchemy Lab in Stonewood!
+This is horrible for the town as the production of potions will stop without it being restored.
+The Bloody Fist with full control over a towns supply of Alchemy will make them very scary.

  **Requirements:**

 ·    Saturday Afternoon

-·    To Ward off Famine Module has been run
+·    Broken Beaten Scarred module has been run

-**Synopsis**: The PCs are given a list of buildings to reclaim if Stonewood is to be theirs again.
-The Bloody Fist are researching Stonewood Dwarf craft and metallurgy.
-If left unchecked this will give Bloody Fist access to Dwarves craft.
+**Synopsis**: The Bloody Fist have control of the Stonewood Alchemy lab and trouble is literally brewing.
+The Shamans have resurrected the 5 top Guild Alchemists as Undead Revenants.
+They died protecting the secrets so now they will serve in undeath more loyally.

 **Outcomes**:

-(1) The Forge is cleared out and recovered.
-No Bloody Fist can take these Dwarven secrets back to their masters.
-The Forges are relit in Stonewood.

-(2) The Forges in Stonewood are sabotaged by the Bloody Fist and the secret of Stonewood metallurgy has fallen into the hands of the Oppressors.
+(1) The Bloody Fist are defeated and cleared from the Alchemy Lab, the Bloody Fist are not resupplied with new Alchemy potions and gases

+(2) The Bloody Fist take as much Alchemy and Gases as they can carry!
+The remainder of the weekend, random Blood Fist will be able to throw Gas Globes and drink potions to boost their stat cards.
+This is detailed in the section “Orcish Alchemy"

 **Rumors**:

-It seems to me that these creatures have taken an interest in Dwarven smiting.
-I can’t tell if they are looking for Ore or weaponry.
-But it appears the creatures want to find something in the forge that the Dwarves have been hiding.
+The Alchemists of Stonewood have been under duress with gathering and production for a month now.
+This has the people on edge as Winter rapidly approaches.
+They complain about their supplies going missing or being assaulted for their herbal pickings in the woods.
+I hope this is from brigands, but they seem to be something not human from the scars they return with.

 ~ Black Leaf, The Anvil Remembers Stonewood

  **Hook**: Balor Ironleaf, captain of the former guard in Stonewood gathers a small band of low adventures

-**Number of Cast Members**: 6
+**Number of Cast Members**: 11

-**Roles**: Bloody Fist Scout x3, Bloody Fist Grunt x2, Balor Ironleaf
+**Roles**: Bloody Fist Grunt x3, Bloody Fist Shaman x2 (1 Cel 1 Earth), Undead Alchemist x5, Balor Ironleaf

-**Props**: Anything forge and crafting related, random weapon physical reps laying around, armor reps setup
+**Props**: Anything to represent an Alchemy Lab, bottles, potions, liquids, vials, herbs, flipped over tables for cover to throw from

-**Tags and Treasure**: Gems, Evaluate Items, Coins, Shatter Resistant Sword and Armor
+**Tags and Treasure**: Gems, Evaluate Items, Coins, Potions of Purify Blood, Components

+**Magic Item**: Ring of Poison Shield 2/day x1

-**Scene 1**: (OOG) Mod Shack setup like a Forge (IG) Forges of Stonewood
+**Scene 1**: (OOG) Mod Shack setup like a Alchemy Lab (IG) Alchemy Lab of Stonewood

 **Flee Point**: (OOG) Door of mod shack (IG) Back to the streets of Stonewood